Meeco/cryppo/README.md

 1. Encryption Strategy Name: The stategy name as defined by EncryptionStrategy#strategy_name
 2. Encoded Encrypted Data: Encrypted Data is encoded with Base64.urlsafe_encode64
-3. Encoded Encryption Artefacts: Encryption Artefacts are serialised into a hash by EncryptionStrategy#serialise_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64
+3. Encoded Encryption Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64

 ### Encrypted data encrypted with a derived key

 A string containing 5 parts concatenated with a `.`.
 The first 3 parts are the same as above.

 4. Key Derivation Strategy Name: The stategy name as defined by EncryptionStrategy#strategy_name
-5. Encoded Key Derivation Artefacts: Encryption Artefacts are serialised into a hash by EncryptionStrategy#serialise_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64
+5. Encoded Key Derivation Artefacts: Encryption Artefacts are serialized into a hash by EncryptionStrategy#serialize_artefact, converted to YAML, then encoded with Base64.urlsafe_encode64

-### Serialisation of encryption artefacts and key derivation artefacts
+### Serialization of encryption artefacts and key derivation artefacts

-Each strategy is responsible for serialising and deserialising any artefacts it produces.
+Each strategy is responsible for serializing and deserializing any artefacts it produces.
 The goal is to produce a hash containing the artefacts required to decrypt the encrypted data.
 The keys should be stringified to enhance compatibility between different YAML implementations.
-The keys should optionally be abbreviated to reduce the serialised payload size.
+The keys should optionally be abbreviated to reduce the serialized payload size.

 ## Encryption Strategies